CSCfi/csc-user-guide/docs/cloud/rahti/tutorials/patterns.md

         name: webhooksecret
 ```

-Now the Secret `webhooksecret` should have
+Now the secret `webhooksecret` should have:

 ```yaml
 apiVersion: v1